nickbrandt/GitLab/doc/ci/yaml/README.md

 In 13.7 artifacts specified in this way are only avalible for download via the artifacts dropdown in the project pipeline index at `<path-to-project>/-/pipelines`.
 Only the first archive specified by a given job will be passed to the next stages by default or when a job is specified as a dependency using `dependencies`.
+However, the [Keep button](#artifactsexpire_in) on the job page will act on all job archives.

 #### `artifacts:reports`